kexinhuang12345/DeepPurpose/README.md

 ### Case Study 1(b): A Framework for Drug Property Prediction, with less than 10 lines of codes.
-Many screening dataset is from assay, thus have only drug and its activity score.
+Many dataset is in the form of high throughput screening data, which have only drug and its activity score.
+It can be formulated as a drug property prediction task.
+We also provide a repurpose function to predict over large space of drugs.

 <details>
   <summary>Click here for the code!</summary>